Clubs and Activities

 The Yearbook Club carries on the tradition of recording and publishing a chronicle of the school year by producing Whippany Park High School's annual yearbook.
 Yearbook Staff and editors are responsible for developing a yearbook theme, layout of the yearbook, photo content and composition, copy writing, setting up page design with the publisher’s online program, meeting strict deadlines, ad sales and marketing and distribution of the book.

-Theater - Todd Warren
+Theater - Craig Limey

 The theater department produces two show a year: a Fall Drama and Spring Musical.
 In addition to performing, other opportunities are available in the technical aspects of the show, including Stage Crew.
-See Mr. Warren with any questions.
+See Mr. Limey with any questions.

 Music Department